davidzcondon/coder-dojo-basic-html/python.md

     return first_name + " " + last_name
 ```
 If called with `n = full_name("David", "Condon")`, what would the value of n be? `"David Condon"`
+* Functions need to be defined before they are called
+* A function can help us reduce the amount of code we write as if we are doing the same thing more than once we just call the function again instead of copying the code

 ## Built-in Functions